Why You Need a Roth IRA

 Most mutual fund companies even lower their minimum investment requirements when you invest through an IRA.
 T. Rowe Price, for example, requires $2,500 to invest in a taxable account, but IRA investors need only $1,000 to get started.

-Use our Mutual Fund Finder to search for funds that have low investment minimums and that meet your other criteria.
+Use our Mutual Fund Finder to search for top-performing mutual funds in 12 different categories.
 Stick to no-load funds with low expense ratios.

 Many fund companies will let you open an account and make contributions online.
 Make sure you designate what year the contributions are for.

 Not sure where to find the money to fund your account?
-Consider investing your tax refund.
-For the 2015 tax-filing season, the average refund was about $3,100.
+Consider investing your tax refund or stimulus check.
+For the 2020 tax-filing season, the average refund was about $2,740.
+Most people got a stimulus check of $1,200 or more (and we still might get another round of stimulus payments).
 That cash would make a great start to your Roth.